mifi/mifi.no/docs/travel/china.md

 ### Skype

-Make international calls (almost) for free.
+Make international calls (almost) for free. **Update**: Skype is now defunct.

-### Other
+### Ride hailing

-- DiDi: can be hard to download / use for foreigners, but it can also be found as a mini-app inside AliPay.
+DiDi: Can be hard to download / use for foreigners, but it can also be found as a mini-app inside AliPay.

-- Baidu Maps: Cannot be downloaded by foreigners (of many countries)
+## Power banks

+Surprising to many is that China is one of few (the only?) countries in the world that doesn't allow powerbanks on **planes** and **trains**, unless the powerbank has a CCC-marking on it (I jokingly call it Chinese Communist Charger ☭🙊).
+So make sure to get a power bank with a CCC-marking (they can be bought in China).
+If your powerbank doesn't have this marking, you have to leave it at home!
+Or try to hide it in your luggage and hope for the best, or put a CCC-sticker on it. 😇

 [^1]: Affiliate link